-For two and a half years I practically lived out of Airbnb apartments as a Digital Nomad – I would book an apartment for a month at a time, and the platform enabled me to live in a bunch of different cities around the world.
+For years, I have practically lived out of Airbnb apartments as a Digital Nomad.
+I would book an apartment for a month at a time, and the platform enabled me to live in a bunch of different cities around the world.

-Living out of Airbnbs meant that I never had to keep paying rent for an apartment I wasn’t in, as I would with a long term rental.
+Living out of Airbnbs meant that I never had to keep paying rent for an apartment I wasn’t in, as I would with a long-term rental.
 As was probably to be expected as someone who was using the platform constantly, eventually I started running into problems with Airbnb.